DiesesFloo/Group-System/README.md

 ### What is this project?
 This is my trial plugin for the PlayLegend-network.
 This is a group and permission system equal to LuckPerms.

+*Edit: Unfortunately I was rejected, but let's see what the future will bring*

 ### Commands
 | **Aliases**                                          | **Usage**                                               | **Description**                                                                                                                | **Permissions**                                                    |
 |------------------------------------------------------|---------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------|